kenken64/brownbag-workshop-aidev/README.md

 - Maintain todo states (completed/incomplete)
 - Persist data across application sessions

-This setup will create a full-stack todo application with proper separation between frontend and backend, secure cross-origin communication, and complete task management capabilities.
+This setup will create a full-stack todo application with proper separation between frontend and backend, secure cross-origin communication, and complete task management capabilities. use context7

 ---